 Voting in advance of the Meeting by proxy is the easiest way to vote.
 It means you are giving someone else (your proxyholder) the authority to attend the Meeting and vote for you according to your instructions.
-The Common Shares represented by any proxy in favour of management nominees will be voted or withheld from voting in accordance with the instruction of the shareholder and, if the shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.
+If the shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.
 Where no choice is specified, the Common Shares represented by such proxy will be voted IN FAVOUR of those matters set out in the proxy and at the discretion of the proxy holder with respect to other matters that may properly come before the Meeting.
-As of the date of this Circular, management knows of no amendments, variations or other matters to come before the Meeting other than the matters referred to in the foregoing Notice of Meeting; however, if any amendments, variations or other matters which are not known to management should properly come before the Meeting or any adjournment(s) or postponement(s) thereof, the Common Shares represented by the proxies in favour of management nominees will be voted on such amendments, variations or other matters in accordance with the best judgment of the proxy nominee.
+As of the date of this Circular, management knows of no amendments, variations or other matters to come before the Meeting other than the matters referred to in the Notice of Meeting; however, if any amendments, variations or other matters which are not known to management should properly come before the Meeting or any adjournment(s) or postponement(s) thereof, the Common Shares represented by the proxies in favour of management nominees will be voted on such amendments, variations or other matters in accordance with the best judgment of the proxy nominee.